 Thus the acceptor atoms in the p-side near the junction edge and donor atoms in n-side near junction edge become negative and positive ions respectively.
 The existence of negative ions in the p-type side along the junction and positive ions in the n-type side along the junction edge creates an electric field.
 The electric filed opposes further diffusion of free electrons from the n-type side and holes from the p-type side of the PN junction diode.
 We call this region across the junction where the uncovered charges (ions) exist, as depletion region.

 If, we apply forward bias voltage to the p-n junction diode.
 That means if the positive side of the battery is connected to the p-side, then the depletion regions width decreases and carriers (holes and free electrons) flow across the junction.
-If we apply reverse bias voltage to the diode, the depletion width increases and no charge can flow across the junction.
+If we apply a reverse bias voltage to the diode, the depletion width increases and no charge can flow across the junction.

 The graph below shows the current-voltage characteristic of a PN junction diode.When, V is positive the junction is forward biased, and when V is negative, the junction is reverse biased.
 When V is negative and less than VTH, the current is minimal.
 But when V exceeds VTH, the current suddenly becomes very high.
 The voltage VTH is known as the threshold or cut in voltage.
 For Silicon diode VTH = 0.6 V. At a reverse voltage corresponding to the point P, there is abrupt increment in reverse current.
 This portion of the characteristics is known as breakdown region.